Speckled Mushroom Murano Table Lamp

 Manufacturer: To be appraised.

 This lamp has everything to be an Italian lamp, in all probability from Murano.
+When you find one, they are almost always sold in Italy.
 The glass is made in the vetro doublé technique from the Venetian Island, much used in lamps made by Venini, Vistosi, Leucos, Barovier, Seguso and many others.